We need to talk about Women’s Health!

 How do we bridge this gap in science?

-Technological advances, new genomics approaches, improved modelling techniques, as well as better data analysis, supports new research opportunities, focusing specifically on how disease effects female physiology, and therefore the female experience of health challenges.
+Technological advances, new genomics approaches, improved modelling techniques, as well as better data analysis, all support new research opportunities, focusing specifically on how disease effects female physiology, and therefore the female experience of health challenges.

 Developmental biologists now have the tools to investigate cellular changes and disease mechanisms, to gain insights into how many aspects of health, including cancer, autoimmune conditions, heart disease, metabolic disorders, and neurological diseases specifically impact women.
 This has the potential to improve early diagnosis and the development of less invasive, and more effective, treatments.